levelup360pro/builder-resources/scripts/ai-foundry-security-testing/README.md

     - Upload the `custom-blocklist.csv` file and ensure it is enabled.

 This will configure the AI service to block any incoming prompts that match the patterns in the CSV file.

+## Connect
+For questions, connect via LinkedIn: https://www.linkedin.com/in/manuel-tomas-estarlich/

+## Disclaimer
+This is not official Microsoft software.
+Test in a non-production environment.
+Use at your own risk.